 One easy way to increase sales or conversion rates is to merchandize your results.
 By offering certain products or content first, your users are more inclined to click on them.
 There are two ways to promote your results on AddSearch.

 Promotions are similar to pinned results.
 But instead of adjusting the results in the background without your user being able to recognize the difference, promotions offer a distinctive styling.
 This is a great tool for special sales or short-term offers.

 You can show promotions for all searches or with specific keywords.
 You can also make the promotion time-limited which allows hiding the promotion after a specific date or time.

 You can have multiple promotions active at the same time, but only a maximum of one of them will be shown in the search results at one time.
 The promotion that is displayed is the first one that matches the user’s search term starting from the top promotion in the promotions list and moving downward.

 To sum up, the best practice when doing site search optimization is looking into your data and adjusting your site search according to what your users are searching for (and currently can’t find).
 You can do this by adjusting your design, making sure your metrics are in place and changing your search settings to reflect what your users want.
 Ensuring that you are taking advantage of all the features your site search offers can also make it more relevant to your customers, an important aspect of search optimization.
-If you want to find out more about our offers at AddSearch and how we can help you optimize your search, feel free to reach out.
+If you want to find out about our offers at AddSearch and how we can help you optimize your search, feel free to reach out.